zefdelgadillo/gcs-fixity-function/README.md

 ```
 gsutil versioning set on gs://$BUCKET_NAME
 ```
-3. Upload files using the structure `gs://$BUCKET_NAME/$BAG_NAME/data/<file>`.
+3. Upload files using the structure into the `data/` directories created for each Bag.
 Note: It's a good idea to bulk upload files _before_ deploying/invoking the Fixity script, since each file upload will trigger a script invokation for each uploaded file if the script is deployed first.
 ```
-gsutil cp * gs://$BUCKET_NAME/$BAG_NAME/data/
+gsutil cp * gs://$BUCKET_NAME/<bag_path>/data/
 ```
 If you know the MD5 of a file before uploading you can specify it in the Content-MD5 header, which will cause the cloud storage service to reject the upload if the MD5 doesn't match the value computed by the service.
 See more [here](https://cloud.google.com/storage/docs/gsutil/commands/cp#checksum-validation)